 The company offering the lowest prices may appear to be the best choice, but you shouldn’t automatically assume that this is the case.

-We’ll explain the various components of property management fees in Qld and why you shouldn’t base your decision solely on the bottom line.
+We’ll explain the various components of property management fees in Queensland and why you shouldn’t base your decision solely on the bottom line.

 The first order of business is to figure out what kinds of services the property management company offers.
 A property management company will charge you a management fee for their services.
 These costs may vary widely depending on factors like the company, the location, and the nature of the services rendered.